What Are PROPEL Sinus Implants?

 Before considering the PROPEL sinus implant, patients must undergo a consultation and examination to determine their candidacy for the treatment.
 Those who are suspected or confirmed to have an allergy to mometasone furoate or any of the implant’s ingredients, including glycolide, lactide, and caprolactone copolymers, are not suitable candidates.

 Similar to other implanted devices, the PROPEL sinus implant may cause side effects, such as a foreign body reaction, which may require further treatment.
 Although rare, there is also a possibility of developing toxic shock syndrome, a potential complication of any surgical procedure.

 The most common side effects reported during PROPEL clinical trials include:

 - Eyelid swelling

-PROPEL sinus implants have demonstrated significant improvement in patient outcomes after FESS surgery.
-The implant is clinically proven to effectively:
+Clinical trials have demonstrated that PROPEL sinus implants provide significant improvement in patient outcomes following FESS surgery.
+The implant has been clinically proven to be effective in:

-- Reduce the need for follow-up interventions, including steroid medication, by up to 35%;
+- Reducing the need for follow-up interventions, including steroid medication, by up to 35%

-- Reduce polyp formation by up to 46%.
+- Reduction of polyp formation by up to 46%